swe-fall-2024/soundbytes/README.md

 4) With that, the app is ready to be used! **Note that both backend and frontend commands must be running at the same time**

 Userflow for Application
-1) Start at http://localhost:4200/ the login page
+1) Start at the root route (/) which is the login page
 2) If not signed up, navigate to the signup page through the link on login
 3) If signing up, user is automatically taken to /edit-profile to set up profile
 4) Once profile is setup or logged in, the application routes to profile